ontario specific information but

 - You do not think your children will be safe with their other parent.

-- You are worried that your ex-partner might not return them after an access visit.
+- You are worried that your ex-partner might not return them.

 - You have concerns about your own safety during the exchanges of your children.